CPTSD Foundation Call for Writers

 * Sharing your personal story.
 This is a format that some guest bloggers prefer; talking about your own life and story as a complex trauma survivor.
 You can include things such as the struggles you faced while the traumatic events were actively taking place, how you coped, your support system (or lack thereof), what it was like on a daily basis both then and now, etc.

-* You might also consider writing about a particular mental health challenge you are passionate about, or perhaps one you advocate for.
-Examples: CPTSD Symptoms, CPTSD Awareness, Suicide Awareness & Prevention, Anxiety Disorders, Dissociative Disorders, etc. As long as it pertains to healing from trauma.
+* A Mental Health Challenge or Mental Illness that you are passionate about.
+Examples: CPTSD Symptoms, CPTSD Awareness, Suicide Awareness & Prevention, Anxiety Disorders, Dissociative Disorders, Eating Disorders, etc. As long as it pertains to healing from trauma.

-* Research you’ve done in a particular area of complex trauma recovery.
+* Research you’ve done in a particular area of complex trauma recovery, factors that contribute to complex trauma, coping skills to aid in healing from complex trauma, etc.

-* If you are a spouse, partner, friend, or sibling to a complex trauma survivor, and you have an active role in their lives; your insight and experiences could help others who are in a similar role and looking for support
+* Partner Support: If you are a spouse, partner, friend, or sibling to a complex trauma survivor, or you have an active role in the life of someone who struggles with complex trauma symptoms.
+Your insight and experiences could help others who are in a similar role and looking for support.

-* While we do not have a set word count, typically anywhere from 700-1500 words is average.
+* While we do not have a set word count, typically anywhere from 700-1200 words is average for personal story account.
+Educational and Research content typically ranges from 1,000-2,000 words.
 However, feel free to write more to sufficiently cover the subject of your article.
 The key is to be thorough, accurately credit any sources you reference, and keep our readers engaged.

 * Please submit your initial article to us in a document format such as Microsoft Word, Apple Pages, or a Google Doc.
 We will not accept submissions written in an email or a text pad doc.